fejx/fuemschaun/README.md

 The bare essentials are already functional.
 However, Fümschaun is still a work in progress.
 To get a feeling on the progress, check out the [Issues](https://github.com/fejx/fuemschaun/issues) or [Projects](https://github.com/fejx/fuemschaun/projects/1) tabs.

-Until now, the extension is not published anywhere yet.
-However, building for yourself is very easy (see the [build section](#building-for-production) for instructions).
-Expect bugs and rough edges!
-If you find a bug (or have any questions), [open an issue](https://github.com/fejx/fuemschaun/issues/new).

 ## Contribute